djndl1/CSNotes/algorithm/c_algo/c_algo_struct.md

 To represent a single variable polynomial, we can use a singly linked list instead of an array.
 Each term in the polynomial is contained in one cell and the cells are in decreasing order of exponents.

+Bucket sort: to sort N integers in a particular range, read them and count them a list of buckets, each of which represent a part of the range.
+Radix sort: TODO

 ##### Cursor Implementation

 TODO